Complete (The Smiths album): Cover art

 The cover art features an image of four unknown women at a fairground, taken by German photographer Jürgen Vollmer in the early 1960s.
-Smiths singer Morrissey chose this picture because he felt the girls looked like the band members themselves.
+The band first used the photograph on the back cover of The World Won't Listen, singer Morrissey feeling the girls looked like the band members themselves.

 Song omissions

 Despite its name, this remastered compilation is not a truly complete source of Smiths recordings, as several officially released songs are missing on both the standard CDs and LPs.
 These include: